dennybritz/s3-cors-upload-rails/README.md

     }
     ```
 - `app/assets/javascripts/cors.js` - Performs the actual upload using an XMLHttpRequest.
 Required the signed URL, and the file to perform the request.
 - `app/assets/javascripts/products.js` - Handles UI callbacks, such as updating the progress bar.
 Also handles the file-upload callback.
-When the user chooses a file, the server is contacted to generate a signed URL, which is then passed to the CORS script described above to complete the download.
+When the user chooses a file, the server is contacted to generate a signed URL, which is then passed to the CORS script described above to complete the upload.